rust-lang/google-summer-of-code/README.md

 We invite contributors that would like to participate in projects such as GSoC or that would just want to find a Rust project that they would like to work on to examine the project list and use it as an inspiration.
 Another source of inspiration can be the [Rust Project Goals](https://rust-lang.github.io/rust-project-goals/index.html), particularly the orphaned goals.

+If you would like to participate in GSoC, please read [this](gsoc/README.md).
 If you would like to discuss projects ideas or anything related to them, you can do so on our [Zulip](https://rust-lang.zulipchat.com/).

 We use the GSoC project size parameters for estimating the expected time complexity of the project ideas.
 The individual project sizes have the following expected amounts of hours: